- Portfolio -

 "Thanks so much for your package, which I was eagerly awaiting.
 I am particularly pleased with the cap [...]"

-Below are selections from my English translations of German texts, primarily from the 1930s and '40s and relating to German Jewish history.
+Below are selections from my English translations of German texts, many from the early- to mid-20th century and relating to Jewish emigration from Europe.

 All source documents and translation samples are used with permission.